 If possible, the reviewing nurse will give your physician or hospital a verbal decision immediately.
-However, if the nurse determines that the admission or extended care services are not medically necessary, BCC will ask a consulting physician to review the case.
-After this consulting physician makes a decision, BCC will notify your physician or treatment facility immediately and send you a letter informing you whether the admission or extended care services have been approved.
+However, if the nurse determines that the admission or outpatient care is not medically necessary, BCC will ask a consulting physician to review the case.
+After this consulting physician makes a